A2TC-YT/D2AutoSplitter/README.md

 ## SPLIT FILES

 Now that you have your split images, you can create your splits by clicking the "edit/make new splits" button.
 This will open a new window where you can set the split name, choose an image for the autosplitter to find, select whether you want the split to be a dummy split (more on that later), set a custom threshold (the percentage of the image that needs to match for it to split), and set a custom delay (how long the program will wait after finding an image before it starts looking for the next one).
 Once you have your splits set up, click "save current splits as" and give them a name.
 If you need to go back and change something later, just click "load splits" and select the split file you want to edit.
+(Remember to save these files after editing them)

 ## USING THE AUTOSPLITTER